psyofme/psyofme.github.io/contact.md

 ---

-*We appreciate your interest in Inner Space and look forward to connecting with you!*
+*We appreciate your interest in psyofme and look forward to connecting with you!*